Seeed-Studio/wiki-documents/docs/Seeed_Arduino_Boards.md

 ---
-title: How to Add Seeed boards to Arduino IDE
+name: How to Add Seeed boards to Arduino IDE
 category: Tutorial
 ---